People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 I've been creating video content on YouTube for nearly 15 years, and YouTube Shorts is a big part of our marketing strategy at POWR.

-I went to the College of Journalism at the University of Louisiana - Monroe and a storyteller at my core.
-My wife Elizabeth, son Gavin, and pup Jolene currently call Lafayette, Louisiana home.
+I attended the College of Journalism at the University of Louisiana at Monroe, and I am a storyteller at my core.
+My wife, Elizabeth, my son, Gavin, and my pup, Jolene, currently call Lafayette, Louisiana, home.

 Follow POWR on YouTube.